MontiCore/monticore/docs/Languages.md

   checks are not included, because we assume to parse correctly produced JSON documents only.
 * Please note that JSON (like XML or ASCII) is just a carrier language.
-  The conrete JSON dialect and the question, how to recreate the real objects / data structures, etc. behind the JSON tree structure is beyond this grammar, but can be applied to the AST defined here.
+  The concrete JSON dialect and the question, how to recreate the real objects / data structures, etc. behind the JSON tree structure is beyond this grammar, but can be applied to the AST defined here.
 * Main grammar